muratk5n/thirdwave/en/README.md

 the shit ouf Dems anyway, they moved to center, low income folk were out, office-dwelling shitlibs were in.
 Dangle little Kennedy-cool in front of them, pick and choose from the civil right movement, its era, done.
-"Get red in the face" when Vietnam is mentioned, celebrate the bombing of Libya.
-Mobilize the media, now you have good drama in your hands.
+The new crowd can "get red in the face" when Vietnam is mentioned, and celebrate the bombing of Libya.

 ---